A Blocks App Workflow

 If you plan to publish your app in the Wix App Market, consider its behavior across different pricing plans, such as free and premium.
 This includes different UI and logic.
 Learn more about pricing plans in Blocks.

-To build a version: click Build and select your version type.
+To release a version: click Release and select your version type.

 Install your app on a site

-Install your app on a site to test it or use it.
-You can install your app on any site you own or collaborate with, or on your clients’ sites.
-You can also share it with a limited number of people using an install link.
-Finally, you can publish your app in the Wix App Market.
+You can install your app on any site you own or collaborate with, as well as on your clients’ sites.
+You can also share it using an install link, or publish your app in the Wix App Market.